 Do you work in or around confined spaces?
 If so, our brand new Confined Space Entry Training course is what you need.
-This course will show you how to work in a confined space environment to maximize safety for you and those around you, as well as certify you under the OSHA Confined Space standard 29 CFR 1910.146.
+This safety course will show you how to work in a confined space environment to maximize safety for you and those around you, as well as certify you under the OSHA Confined Space standard 29 CFR 1910.146.

 From OSHA: Many workplaces contain spaces that are considered “confined” because their configurations hinder the activities of employees who must enter, work in, and exit them.
 A confined space has limited or restricted means for entry or exit, and it is not designed for continuous employee occupancy.
 Confined spaces include, but are not limited to underground vaults, tanks, storage bins, manholes, pits, silos, process vessels, and pipelines.

-Looking for a more in depth course?
+Looking for a more in depth safety course?
 We also offer an 8 hour Confined Space Supervisor Course.
 Also, if you are looking for training on the new OSHA Confined Space Construction standard added in 2015, you can find training we offer on that here.